Martine9670/final_fullstack/README.md

 ## 🚀 Executive Summary

-This web application is designed for a **local reuse center**, making home donation collections easy and fully digital.
+This web application is designed for a **local reuse center**, making home donation pick up easy and fully digital.

 - **Users can book a collection slot online.**
 - **Fixed fee:** €50 per collection, covering all logistical costs.